lxkuz/web-page-indexer/README.md

 * `Rspec` testing engine with models, controllers and integration tests
 * `SimpleCov` to calculate tests coverage, current tests coverage is 100.0% covered at 1.58 hits/line
 * `Travis CI` integration
+*  The project wrapped in `Docker` for fast development start
 * `Nokogiri` to search HTML tags
 * `Sidekiq` with `Redis` for background indexing job